 We were contacted by a client who had gathered a lot of data on the storage and movement of dispensers with garments for medical staff.
-The client wanted to use this data for the optimization of garment placement and movement processes for hospitals in Europe, which we successfully achieved as the result of this project.
+The client wanted to use this data for the optimization of garment placement and movement processes for hospitals in Europe.
+This was successfully achieved as the result of building this data analysis app.

 All hospital employees should wear specific work clothes.
 These clothes are stored in dispensers.
 Every employee uses multiple types of cloth: gowns, gloves, T-shirts, etc. After the work is done, the clothes are put in a container.
 Since every piece of work clothes has an RFID tag, its usage can be logged by the tracking system: who took it, when, where, and when it was released.